Main process hangs after closing GUI

 I'll also attach output from gdb that left me clueless too.

 #3 Updated by Simon Spannagel about 7 years ago

 sorry for me being inaccurate: for the backtrace you net do

 $ gdb darktable $ > r [crash darktable here...] $ > thread apply all bt full

 and then post this output.
 It does not help to type the bt command /before/ you actually run darktable.

-#4 Updated by czernitko - almost 7 years ago
+#4 Updated by czernitko - about 7 years ago

 - Status changed from New to Fixed